Tuesday, October 20, 2020

 Summer season operation only - only 3 miles - 5-cents - unknown schedule

-Wages: 1889: Only one horsecar - only one horse used at a time - only one driver, no conductor - the driver was paid $25 a year.
-(It cost more per year to maintain the horse)
+Wages: 1889: Only one horsecar - only one horse used at a time - only one driver, no conductor - the driver was paid $25 a year. (the cost was more per year to maintain the horse)

 Costs and Travel Time in: